Little Pub Group Scenic Driving Route: Lymington to Frogham

 Our scenic driving route links two popular New Forest pubs: the Waggon & Horses Lymington, and the Foresters Arms Frogham.
 Both of these pubs provide a lovely destination lunch for a day out lunch out, providing perfect relaxation and refreshment at the opposite end to where you start.

-So this route is perfect for a relaxing day out exploring the New Forest by - whichever end you start from!
+This route is perfect for a relaxing day out exploring the New Forest by - whichever end you start from!
 You may find it helpful to refer also to the Ordnance Survey map of the New Forest.

-Waggon and Horses Pub, Lymington
+Waggon and Horses now the Ferryman, Lymington

 Foresters Arms Pub, Frogham